Cardiovascular Disease

 The 2019 Global Burden of Disease (GBD) study revealed CVD to be the second highest burden of disease in Lincolnshire, and the number of years of life lost (either in terms of mortality or disability) match national figures.
 The study identified high blood pressure, diet, high cholesterol and high body mass index as the main risk factors for CVD.

-Premature mortality rate from CVD in Lincolnshire remains higher than the national average but is improving relative to national numbers.
-CVD mortality rates in Lincoln, East Lindsey and Boston are particularly high compared to the rest of the county, showing potential correlation with deprivation indices and patterns of lifestyle behaviours.
-Those in the most deprived communities are 30% more likely to have high blood pressure – the number one risk factor for CVD mortality and morbidity in England (Source: Gov.UK).
+The premature mortality rate from CVD in Lincolnshire remains higher than the national average but is improving relative to national figures (86.7 per 100,00).
+CVD mortality rates are particularly high with under 75s CVD mortality rates in Lincoln (109.9 per 100,00), East Lindsey (100.6 per 100,000) and Boston (97.6 per 100,000) in comparison to the rest of the county, showing potential correlation with deprivation indices and patterns of lifestyle behaviours.
+Those in the most deprived communities are 30% more likely to have high blood pressure – the number one risk factor for CVD mortality and morbidity in England (Source: Public Health England ).
 The Wider Determinants of Health Inequality in Lincolnshire report found that levels of premature CVD mortality in the areas with worse overall health outcomes were 3.6 times higher than in the areas with best health outcomes.
+(Source: DHSC)

 The prevalence of hypertension, of stroke and of CHD across Lincolnshire have all been consistently higher than nationally, particularly in East Lindsey, West Lindsey and South Holland.
 Lincoln is the exception, possibly reflecting the younger age profile of the district.
-Prevalence of Atrial Fibrillation in Lincolnshire is also above the national average.
+Prevalence of Atrial Fibrillation (AF) in Lincolnshire (3.0%) is also above the national average ((2.2%) (Source: DHSC), although over 95% of AF patients in the County are now on anticoagulation medication.
+(Source: Lincolnshire ICB)

 4. Local Response